Skip to main content

 image of expense report

 The Office of Audits focuses its audit efforts on key aspects of GSA programs and operations.
 In particular, the Office examines procurement issues facing the Agency, as well as GSA’s asset management and use of technology.
 The Office also provides contract audit services to assist GSA contracting officials in carrying out their procurement responsibilities and obtaining the best value for federal customers and the American taxpayer.
-Furthermore, this Office provides oversight of the annual audit of GSA’s financial statements and GSA’s information technology security program for Federal Information Security Management Act (FISMA) compliance.
+Furthermore, the Office provides oversight of the annual audits of GSA’s financial statements and GSA’s information technology security program for Federal Information Security Management Act (FISMA) compliance.

 Resources

-FY 2024 Audit Plan
+FY 2026 Audit Plan

 Audit Reports